lastonoga/sinuous-components/README.md

 - [ ] Server side data fetching (once)

 When Statements, slots, loops and props will be ready i gonna make full page perfromance to understand how Partial hydration works.

+## Bugs

+- Slots need to be fixed for render function in statement and loops (on refactor step)
+- Component children register is broken (because of loops, need to be fixed)
+- Disallow to use multiple nodes in loops, statements (so everywehere for now)

+Problem of multiple nodes
+Its hard to understand which nodes should be hydrated because there is no tree before hydration/render.
+On render step its not necessary because of H function.
+But on hydration step there is no way to understand how many nodes should be replaced with new value.

 ## Component example